 Teresa Beyers provides vigorous results-oriented representation for grandparents seeking custody and visitation rights.
 Ms. Beyers has a comprehensive understanding of California law concerning grandparents’ rights as well as the trial advocacy skills that are often needed in these cases.
 When representing you, Los Angeles grandparents’ rights attorney Teresa Beyers will apply her experience, skills, and resources to your case and work diligently to achieve your goals.

-To discuss your case with an experienced and committed grandparents’ rights lawyer, contact The Law Offices of Teresa Beyers in Los Angeles.
+To discuss your case with an experienced and committed grandparents’ rights lawyer, contact The Law Offices of Teresa A. Beyers in Los Angeles.